 We can also keep a very minimal cleaning kit.
 We use our Swiffer SweepVac for the floors (dry pads daily and wet pads weekly to mop), we use Swiffer Dry Pads to dust (although we may add a duster), and have one bottle of multi-purpose cleaner for counters, bathroom, and toilets.
 That’s all, folks!

-4. Utilities cost less
+4. Utilities Cost Less

 A smaller home means less space to heat in the winter and cool in the summer, which saves you money in the long run.

-5. You’ll be more environmentally friendly
+5. You’ll be More Environmentally Friendly

 I think our time in Portland has started to rub off on us, but being in a smaller space means you are making less of an impact.
 Fewer materials go into building your space, you consume less energy, and usually save on water too.
 After seeing how much trash is on the streets in NYC, we want to challenge ourselves to eventually be a zero-waste household.
 We are far from it, but we want to take some baby steps.

-6. Less dept & easier to resell
+6. Less Debt & Easier to Resell

 For those of you buying a home, a smaller space will cost less and open you up to a larger market when you’re ready to resell.
 I know that when we’re ready to settle down again, we plan on getting a small space to live in.